matter-labs/zksync-web-era-docs/docs/api/js/accounts.md

 ### Connecting to Ethereum provider

-In order to perform L1 operations, the `Wallet` object needs to be connect to an `ethers.providers.Provider` object.
+To perform L1 operations, the `Wallet` object needs to be connected to an `ethers.providers.Provider` object.

 ```typescript
 connectToL1(provider: ethers.providers.Provider)